 However, going in with an understanding of what you want to study can help shape your class schedule, programs, and ensure you graduate in a traditional four years (which can save lots of money).
 So there are definite benefits to declaring your major on your college apps.

 Don’t Rush the Declaration

-Choosing a major should be a well-thought out process with plenty of research involved.
-You shouldn’t jump into a major just to get declaration out of the way.
+Choosing a major should be a well-thought-out process with plenty of research involved.
+You shouldn’t jump into a major just to get your declaration out of the way.
 While you can switch majors, this can often lead to extra semesters at college to ensure you meet all the requirements.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!